Mary’s Meals feeds 88,569 children every day in Madagascar!Published on

 Four of our programmes in Madagascar take place in detention centres.
 The children we feed are taking part in prison education programmes, and our nutritious meals give them both vital nourishment and a chance to learn.

-We are currently reaching 66,885 children in 400 primary schools and 6 detention centres which are part of a special programme in in Madagascar.
+We are currently reaching 88,569 children in 539 primary schools and 6 detention centres.

 - When did we start working in Madagascar?